moxystudio/node-proper-lockfile/README.md

 Tries to acquire a lock on `file`.

 If the lock succeeds, an `unlock` function is provided that should be called when you want to release the lock.
-If the lock gets compromised, the provided `compromised` function will be called (optionally).
+If the lock gets compromised, the `compromised` function will be called (optionally).

 Available options:

-- `stale`: Duration in milliseconds in which the lock is considered stale, defaults to `10000` (`false` to disable)
+- `stale`: Duration in milliseconds in which the lock is considered stale, defaults to `10000` (minimum value is `2000)
-- `update`: The interval in milliseconds in which the lockfile's mtime will be updated, defaults to `5000`
+- `update`: The interval in milliseconds in which the lockfile's mtime will be updated, defaults to `5000` (minimum value is `1000`, maximum value is `stale - 1000`)
 - `retries`: The number of retries or a [retry](https://www.npmjs.org/package/retry) options object, defaults to `0`
 - `resolve`: Resolve to a canonical path to handle relative paths & symlinks properly, defaults to `true`
 - `fs`: A custom fs to use, defaults to `graceful-fs`